-5.2.12 Rags and Wipes
+5.2.11 Rags and Wipes

 Rags and wipes are used for many purposes and how they are used determines how they must be managed for disposal.
-Once a rag or wipe will no longer be used, you must dispose of it properly.
+Once a rag or wipe will no longer be used, it must disposed of properly.
 Rags or wipes that were used with any of the F Listed solvents will be a Hazardous Waste.
-If a rag, wipe, or absorbent pad is used to soak up a liquid, then they should be managed the same way you would the original liquid.
-Additionally, if a rag or wipe is contaminated with a chemical that would be a Hazardous Waste due to characteristics, it should be managed as Hazardous Waste.
-(See 5.2.2.D) For instance, if a rag is used to wipe up oil, when the rag can no longer be used, it should be managed as Used Oil: contaminated rags.
-If the wipe was used with acetone to clean a beaker, the wipe would be managed as a Hazardous Waste: wipes contaminated with acetone.

 Rags used with approved processes that have rag laundering service should follow the instructions provided when your service was setup.

-5.2.13 Avoiding Unknown Wastes
+5.2.12 Avoiding Unknown Wastes